CS-Won/CS-won.github.io/index.md

 ---

-### 💡 Workshop 2: What Can Quantum Computers Do?
+### 💡 Lecture : What Can Quantum Computers Do?
 - **Date:** 11/4/2024 (Mon), 7:00 PM – 9:00 PM
 - **Location:** 과학관 B130 (Offline)
 - **Details:**
-  This session will introduce the various applications of quantum computing and ongoing research in the field.
-Guest researchers will present exciting quantum computing projects they've worked on, with a focus on Quantum Teleportation and Grover's Algorithm.
+In this lecture, IBM Deputy Director Park So-mi will introduce what we can do using quantum computers and what research fields related to quantum computers are available.
+A researcher working on quantum information science will introduce the field you are working on and tell you about an interesting project you have done using quantum computers.

 ---

-### 💡 Workshop 3: Using Qiskit
+### 💡 Workshop 2: Using Qiskit
 - **Date:** 11/6/2024 (Wed), 7:00 PM – 9:00 PM
 - **Location:** Online (Zoom)
 - **Details:**